troglobit/sysklogd/README.md

 The prefix path `/usr/local/` shown here is only the default.
 Use the `configure` script to select a different prefix when installing libsyslog.

-For GNU autotools based projects, use the following in `configure.ac`:
+For GNU autotools based projects, instead of issuing the `pkg-config` command manually, use the following in `configure.ac`:

 ```sh
 # Check for required libraries
 PKG_CHECK_MODULES([syslog], [libsyslog >= 2.0])
 ```

-and in your `Makefile.am`:
+and for your "proggy" in `Makefile.am`:

 ```sh
 proggy_CFLAGS = $(syslog_CFLAGS)